bernardogarza/restaurantJS/readme.md

 # Restaurant Page Project

-This project is built with Vanilla JS.
+This project is built with Vanilla JS and WebPack.
 It's a SPA for a restaurant

 ### Author: